Skip to main content

 How to sell your shared ownership home

 You can sell your property at any time.
-You may need the housing association’s permission.
+You might need the housing association’s permission.

 The housing association could: